-Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their knowledge of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a primary cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths annually in the United States1.
+Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
+According to The Centers for Disease Control, carbon monoxide poisoning is a primary cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and almost 500 deaths annually in the United States1.
 There are startling gaps in what homeowners do and don’t know about remaining safe.

 Quite a few common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that can build to harmful levels in your home when fuel-burning devices are not correctly vented, operated or maintained.
 Inhaling CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s important to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 - Space heaters

 - Clothes dryers

 Our survey results show the surprising lack of information homeowners have about the risks of carbon monoxide:

 - 66% don’t know if they would identify the symptoms of carbon monoxide poisoning (headache, nausea, dizziness, or confusion).